pubpub-zz/ppInk/readme.md

 It is also possible to modify these buttons in the global settings
 ![image](https://github.com/pubpub-zz/ppInk/assets/4083478/602f63e4-5678-4d95-a7da-4cc3c0cc370d)

+#### Offset images:
+The default position with the left click the position is positioned on the top/left corner.
+In order to move this position, rename the file in order to add @x.y at the end of the base name to define the position of the cursor (see #269)
+eg: `mick@1.295.png` set the finger at the click position (part of ppink delivery)

 #### Animated Cliparts:
 APNG and animaged-GIF are supported.
 By default  these drawings are animated without stopping.
 Duration or loops renaming the images:
 * at the end of the filename add in square brackets the time or how many times the animation will be played for: